 - Customer testimonials.
 People who used your products verify your claims.
 It’s a good idea to use testimonials from customers that were in a worse situation that the average customer.
 If even people in terrible circumstances could get the results, so can they!

 - Case studies.
 We’ve all seen before and after type of case studies.
-Very effective.
+Very effective when done well.